 The system displays the Network Connectivity options to select your network settings:

-1. Select Networked, click <Next> to continue.
+1. Select Networked, click <Next> or press F2 to continue.

 The system displays Configure Multiple Network Interfaces options.

 If the system is equipped with more than one network interface, the system displays the Primary Network Interface options.